2.11 PRECONSTRUCTION CONFERENCE

 Permanent Structures ‑ "Iowa Department of Natural Resources Notification of Completion of Construction" (DNR Form 37)

-When a permanent structure is to be constructed on a stream with a drainage area of 260 sq km (100 square miles) in rural areas and over 5.2 sq km (2 square miles) in urban areas, the DNR requires a permit to build the structure.
+When a permanent structure is to be constructed on a stream with a drainage area of 100 square miles in rural areas and over 2 square miles in urban areas, the DNR requires a permit to build the structure.
 The requirements are noted in the Iowa Administrative Code, Environmental Protection , Chapter 71, 567-71.1.
 The permit is obtained by the Office of Bridges & Structures and issued to the Iowa Department of Transportation.
 The permit will also cover a temporary stream crossing needed during bridge construction.